Without proper water maintenance, everything in the pool environment will deteriorate. Daisy are aiming to make more pool owners aware of this.

 What to do

-On the first Saturday in May (then June, July and August), Daisy encourage you to remove the pool cover for the day and take a water sample down to your pool shop to get it tested.
+On the first Saturday in July (then August), Daisy encourage you to remove the pool cover for the day and take a water sample down to your pool shop to get it tested.

 Water Samples: To take a proper water sample, use a clean cup or bottle (with cap if you’re taking it to the pool store) and hold it upside down so that the opening is facing the floor.
 Insert into the water elbow-deep and turn it right side up to collect the sample.
 Do not take the sample near any return jets or skimmer opening.
 Click here for additional water balance information from SPASA Australia.